kerig-org/.github/profile/README.md

 <h3 align="center">Keep it readable.
 Keep it maintainable.
 Keep it scalable.</h3>

-Here at Kerig, we believe open-source technology creates <b>trust</b> and <b>transparency</b> between developers and end-users, whoever it may be.
+Here at Kerig, we believe open-source technology creates <b>trust</b> and <b>transparency</b> between developers and end-users, whoever they may be.
 But we don't acknowledge open-source as the *only* condition for realising these relation characteristics.
 The source code has to be what we call <i>high quality</i>.
 That is, readable, maintainable and scalable.

 <details>
 	<summary>Readability</summary>